anandkshitiz/Mesoketes/README.md

 <h2>How to run this program</h2>

 <h3> Prerequisite </h3>
-Input.txt file have test case data.
+Input.txt file having the Test Case data.
 An example of such file is provided in the repository.

 <h3> Steps </h3>